CamWang/Messenger/markdown/iot-and-embeded-system.md

 * Cause events to occur in the environment
 * LED Light-Emitting Diodes, LCD display
 * Complex actuators, servo motor, ethernet controller

+### Analog/Digital Conversion
+Input end:
+* Converts analog data to digtal data
+* Used to interface with analog sensors

+Output end:
+* Converts digital signals to analog signals
+* Used to interface with analog actuators

+Analog to Digital Cnvertion, ADC, is used to convert analog continueous data into discreate digital numbers.
+* Sound is a pressure wave over time.
+Microphone converts sound pressure to voltage. voltage is sampled over time.
+So you can create a discreate map from analog to digital.